 - Features detailed information on various types of biological and environmental nanosensors

-- The current state of art in the terms of commercial aspects is also discussed
+- Includes the current state-of-the-art in terms of commercial aspects

 Materials scientists, nanotechnologists and environmental scientists